paralevel/safari-always-right-tab/README.md

 # Open tabs to the right of current tab in Safari

-Position new tabs to the immediate right of the current tab in Safari on macOS Tahoe 26
+Position new tabs to the immediate right of the current tab in Safari on macOS

+_<sub>Compatibility: macOS Tahoe 26</sub>_

 <br>